It’s Worker Wednesday because we believe everyone deserves a living wage!

 11:02 pm • 21 March 2014 • 21 notes

-Anonymous asked: unpopular opinion: Fight for 15 and the minimum wage raise is bad for leftists because if the minimum wage is raised,then less people will be angry about the state of our economy and be less open to radicalization.
+Anonymous said: unpopular opinion: Fight for 15 and the minimum wage raise is bad for leftists because if the minimum wage is raised,then less people will be angry about the state of our economy and be less open to radicalization.

 Shut the fuck up.
 There are a million fucking people in chicago right now who are insecure about where there next meal is going to come from and they shouldnt have to sit around and wait for a fucking revolution.